AP FACT CHECK: Trump claims wrong drug concession from China

 THE FACTS: That’s a misreading of what China agreed to do, at least as far as Chinese authorities are concerned.

-Fentanyl has been a controlled substance in China for years, according to Chinese regulators .
-All told, China has already put 25 variants of fentanyl, plus two precursors — chemicals used to make the drug — on its list of controlled substances, Chinese foreign ministry spokesman Geng Shuang said last week.
+Fentanyl has been a controlled substance in China for years, according to Chinese regulators.
+As well, China has already put more than 25 variants of fentanyl on its list of controlled substances, China’s foreign ministry spokesman, Geng Shuang, said last week.

 Now, “China has decided to list all the fentanyl-like substances as controlled substances and start working to adjust related regulations,” says China’s foreign ministry .